PoslinskiNet/ember-testing-guide/README.md

 * * *

 # Spies
-Spy allows you to check that our method was called with proper params.
+Spy allows you to check if your method was called with proper params.

 Example: